(855) 575-6376

 Asbestos in Vermiculite: What to Know

 Vermiculite is a naturally occurring mineral compound that is often used as an insulation material.
-Vermiculite in its pure form is nontoxic.
+In its pure form, it is not toxic.
 However, most of the country’s vermiculite was mined in Libby, Montana, in a mine that also had a natural deposit of asbestos.
-This means that most of the vermiculite found today is also contaminated, and can pose a serious health and safety risk to anyone exposed.
+This means that most of the vermiculite found today is also contaminated and can pose a serious health and safety risk to anyone exposed.

 Where Is Vermiculite Typically Found?